FTA Application Timeline:

 - Non-successful grades are defined as an “F” or a “D” (or equivalents) for undergraduate courses, an “F”, a “D” or a “C” (or equivalents) for graduate.

-- Soldiers may use FTA and MGIB-SR (Chapter 1606) benefits during the same semester, but may not use FTA and 1606 for the same course.
+- Soldiers may use FTA and MGIB-SR (Chapter 1606) benefits during the same semester and use FTA and 1606 for the same course as long as they are attending at least half-time.
 The use of all other Veterans’ education benefits to supplement TA is authorized in accordance with applicable VA guidelines.
 VA Education contact number: 1-888-442-4551

 - Soldiers may use State Tuition Reimbursement Program (STRP) (school must be headquartered in Texas to qualify for STRP) with Federal Tuition Assistance to assist with fees and tuition.
 STRP will not exceed total tuition and fee amount.